 8. Ignoring WordPress Updates

-Search engines are the biggest source of traffic for most websites.
-SEO is crucial for the success of your online business.
+This is important because search engines are usually the biggest source of free, consistent traffic for most websites.

 Another big mistake is not using categories and tags properly.
 Some users end up using categories where they should have used tags and vice-versa.

-We have seen websites with dozens of categories and no tags at all.
-We have seen websites using hundreds of tags and no categories at all.
+I have seen websites with dozens of categories and no tags at all.
+On the flip side, I’ve also seen websites using hundreds of tags without any categories.

-For a more detailed explanation, see our guide on categories vs tags and how to use them properly in WordPress for maximum SEO advantage.
+For a more detailed explanation, see our guide on categories vs tags and how to use them properly in WordPress to improve your site’s SEO.

 Take a look at our complete guide about the difference between posts vs pages and what you can do with them.